 - Add chicken to pan and cook until lightly browned, about 3 minutes per side

 - Remove chicken from pan and set aside

 - Heat 1 or 2 tablespoons olive oil in the same pan/skillet

 - Add garlic, onions, carrots, celery and parsley.
 Stir, then cook until the onions are softened, reducing heat if necessary to keep the garlic from burning.
 About 5 minutes.

-- Return the chicken to the pan, submerging among the tomato sauce
+- Return the browned chicken to the pan, submerging among the tomato sauce

-- Simmer, uncovered, until the chicken is no longer pink inside, or an instant read thermometer reads 165°F and the sauce has thickened, about 15 minutes
+- Simmer, uncovered, until the chicken is no longer pink inside, about 10 minutes

 - Garnish with additional chopped parsley, if desired